 Interested in digging deeper and learning more about the complex issues at the intersection of poverty, violence, and inequality?
-Join We Raise Foundation as we regularly host topical, interactive conversations on these issues via Facebook Live.
+Join We Raise Foundation as we host topical, interactive conversations on these issues via Facebook Live.
 We’ll hear from practitioners, researchers, and experts in the field, who will share their personal and professional experiences creating solutions to these issues in their communities.

 Our first Community Conversation was held on June 13, 2018 and featured Ms. Onie Riley, Lawndale Christian Legal Center, Chicago, Ill., and Dr. Heath Carter, Valparaiso University, Valparaiso, Ind., who discussed the complex topic of mass incarceration.

 Onie and Heath shared history, stories, and information about an innovative new approach to address this brokenness through the lens of the North Lawndale neighborhood in Chicago.